 Tucked behind MGM Grand, Topgolf offers engaging and enjoyable games that golfers and non-golfers alike are sure to enjoy.

-In addition to golf, Topgolf serves a full menu, boasts 5 bars (some with video poker), has TVs hanging everywhere, and even makes a 2 level swimming pool available to visitors.
+Topgolf serves a full menu, boasts multiple bars, has TVs everywhere (including at the end of the range), and even makes a 2-level swimming pool available to those 21+.

 High Roller Observation Wheel

-While a traditional ride on the High Roller is impressive, those looking for a “rowdier” group experience may want to consider upgrading to the Happy Half Hour experience, which offers an open bar for the duration of your ride.
+While a traditional ride on the High Roller is impressive, those looking for a “rowdier” experience may want to consider upgrading to the Happy Half Hour experience for an extra $40, which offers an open bar for the duration of your ride.

-I’ve personally taken two Happy Half Hour spins and have gotten my money’s worth both times.
+I’ve now taken two Happy Half Hour spins and have gotten my money’s worth both times.
 They even offer you a drink for the road!

 See both my: